 - Diverse Pipeline: We aim to recruit, hire, and promote more woman globally, as well as underrepresented talent within the U.S. for professional-level job roles.
 Our pipeline is governed by Xerox's diversity policy known as the Wilson Rule. - Partnership: We build relationships with external organizations to help ensure our talent pools reflect the markets and communities we serve.
 For example, we are working with AI vendors using their unique algorithms to increase the pool of women and underrepresented candidates for our job openings. - Culture Change: We leveled-up our culture cohesion by hosting organization-wide DIB learning events and listening sessions and expanding the number of Employee Resource Groups (ERGs) to 10, welcoming a disability-focused ERG called Enable All.
-In 2022, we held our third annual All of Us Together DIB event.
-This global event is planned by members of our ERGs and is open to all Xerox employees. - Community Outreach: We foster relationships with partners that reflect the communities that we serve.
-Examples of these partnerships include our work with A Better Chance and the Thurgood Marshall College Fund Leadership Institute to provide mentorship, sponsorship, and scholarship support to youth of color, providing equality-opportunities for more successful career outcomes.
-In the U.K., we partner with the Black Young Professionals Network to mentor black professionals and provide career opportunities. - Accountability: We are committed to being transparent about our DIB progress.
+In 2023, we held our fourth annual All of Us Together DIB event that was focused on cultivating and sustaining an inclusive workplace culture.
+The event received an overall 96% satisfaction rating on information and engagement with 99% of respondents stating that they understand how Xerox is advancing our DIB roadmap. - Community Outreach: We foster relationships with partners that reflect the communities that we serve.
+Examples of these partnerships include our work with A Better Chance, the Thurgood Marshall College Fund Leadership Institute, and GenderCool to provide mentorship, sponsorship, and scholarship support to underrepresented youth, and provide equality-opportunities for more successful career outcomes.
+In the U.K., we partner with the Prince's Trust, a leading youth charity in the country.
+Our partnership focuses on fundraising efforts and practical support for the charity's programs that provide opportunities for young people from deprived and disadvantaged backgrounds to succeed. - Accountability: We are committed to being transparent about our DIB progress.
 We measure progress against our Environmental, Social, and Governance (ESG) metrics and leverage our Corporate Social Responsibility Report to inform the public about our strategy and progress.
-In 2022, we completed an assurance audit against Social Key Performance Indicators that confirmed the accuracy our methodology.
+In 2023, we completed an assurance audit against Social Key Performance Indicators that confirmed the accuracy of our methodology and an internal audit of all DIB programs, processes, policies, and strategies for impacts to protected characteristics.